 Don’t count 1080p out

-Our review unit came with a 1080p IPS touchscreen, the only display available on the Spectre x360 right now.
-That’s a bit of a disappointment.
-The previous model was available in a variety of configurations including a 3,200 x 1,800 IPS display IPS display, or even an OLED panel.
+Our review unit came with a 1080p IPS touchscreen, which was the only option at the time.
+Since then, HP has updated its lineup to feature a version with a 4K display panel.
+The previous model was also available in a variety of configurations including a 3,200 x 1,800 IPS display, or even an OLED panel.

-And the panel on the Spectre x360 performs well.
+Even at 1080p resolution, the Spectre x360’s screen performs well.
 In our testing, it delivered a solid contrast ratio of 910:1.
 That’s on par with the Asus Zenbook 3, which hit 860:1.
 It’s also better than the Acer Switch Alpha 12, the Samsung Notebook 7 Spin, the Huawei Matebook, and the Lenovo ThinkPad X1 Yoga with IPS display.

 Color gamut came in where we’d expect, at 99 percent of sRGB, and 75 percent of AdobeRGB.
 That’s right in line with most competitors, though the Samsung Notebook 7 Spin underperforms there, reaching just 50 percent of AdobeRGB.
 Color accuracy proved a highlight, as we recorded an average error of only 1.44.
 An error of one is considered noticeable by the human eye, so this is a solid score.
 Acer’s Swift 7 did better with its error of 1.19 (lower is better in this test), but most comparable systems we’ve recently tested fall behind, scoring an error somewhere between two and three.

 We measured a maximum brightness of 355 lux.
 That’s average for the category, and in practice, it felt a bit too dim.
 The Spectre x360’s panel is extremely glossy, and in certain situations, the backlight can’t keep it from looking mirror-like.
 But this too is par for the course with 2-in-1 laptops, since non-gloss touchscreens are extremely rare.